How do I set up my Linksys Wi-Fi Router if I don't use the Setup CD?

-Save the setup software and select a location on your computer to save the file.
-It is recommended that you save the file to the computer Desktop.
+Save the Setup Software and select a location on your computer to save the file.
+It is recommended that you save the file to the computer's Desktop.

 Click the License Terms link to read the license terms and information.
 Then check the box once done.
 Click Next.

-Follow instructions 1 and 2 in the setup screen.
+Follow instructions 1 and 2 on the setup screen.
 If your Internet connection is through satellite, T1 or fiber optic that doesn’t have a modem, connect the existing Ethernet cable to the yellow Internet port of the router.
 Click Next.

 NOTE: Linksys Connect will then start configuring your network.
 Do not close this window.

 The setup process will automatically generate a unique Router name (SSID) and Password for your network.
 You can change this information by editing the automatically generated SSID and password for your wireless network.
 Click Next when done.

 The setup will automatically identify your Internet connection type.
 If the software detects that you are using a DSL connection, a screen will appear to let you enter your user account details in the required fields.
 After doing so, click Next.

 QUICK TIP: Your Internet Service Provider (ISP) provides both the Account name and Password.
 If you do not have these, call your ISP.